stelzinga/MF/Management_Framework-Appendix.md

 NB: as the spaces are in Col = Name it is important to make sure they are applied *before* creating the link!

 ### MSS Dynamic Gantt Chart
-Sheet = M5 has an *Integrated Dynamic Gantt Chart* based on the Integrated Hierarchy (see above) which helps in Project Management.
+The Sheet Projects also has an *Integrated Dynamic Gantt Chart* based on the Integrated Hierarchy (see above) which helps in Project Management.
 The Chart runs for a *dynamic period* determined by the earliest occurrence in Column = Start Date and the latest one in Column = End Date.
 Each column in the Chart thus represents a number of days that depends on the Total Period divided by the nr of Columns in the Chart (52).
 Color codes in the Gantt Chart are as follows:
 - Venture: shows today's date in red, rest white
 - Project: shows bar from Start to End in dark blue
 - Stream: shows bar from Start to End in light blue
 - Action: shows bar from Start to End in soft grey
 - Project/Stream/Action: Red (overdue) and Green (complete) in decreasing intensity based on Project, Stream (light red/green), Action (soft red/green).

+#### MMS Tracker
+The Sheet *Tracker* is like a dashboard for a Manager.
+Its basic setup is simple yet versatile and has features linked to Goals, Sub-Goals, Routines, Projects using expanded elements from Objective Notation, see [## Objective Notation] below.

+The Tracker is for Managers and serves several purposes:
+- Capture all Routines for the Manager: this helps keeping track of recurring items a Manager does himself
+- Capture all ongoing Projects relevant to the Venture
+- Capture all potential Projects
+- Ability to filter, sort such that relevant Data for specific occasions is available
+- Use the data for Reporting

+Key functionalities are as follows:

+Calculated Columns
+A series of calculated columns

+Reporting Columns
+- Reporting Y/N: calculated based on Calculated Columns
+- Force Reporting: to override calculated Reporting
+- Tag: a free field to use in Reporting or Filtering or Sorting

+Who Colums
+There are several columns to indicate Who.
+- Whom For Lvl 1 and 2 allowing for Activities and Sub-Activities (use "_all" if nonspecific Sub-Activity)
+- Whom By lvl 1 and 2: allowing for Groups and Staff (use "_all" if no specific Staff)

+Goals Columns
+- Goals: linked to standard Goals in Sheet = Static
+- Sub- Goals: linked to standard Sub-Goals in Sheet = Static
+- Initiative: allowing to create cross sectional Initiatives

+Status Columns
+- Planning Type: Project or Routine
+- Status: Open, Started, Pending, Completed, Urgent

+Name Columns
+- Name: as per the Objective Notation

+Reference Columns
+- Details: anything that cannot be kept in the Name
+- Notes: Task Notation dd-mm-yy: Notes
+- Tasks: Task Notation Tasks, can include comments too
+NB: Task Notation and Objective Notation are the same, see [## Task Notation]
+- Remaining Task: count of non-conpleted Tasks
+- Task Progress: Remaining Tasks / Total Tasks as a %

+Date Columns (al hidden)
+- Period indicator: for Routines
+- Nr Occurences / year: for Routines
+- Time in hours/ occurrence: for Routines
+- Total time /year (days): calculated: for Routines
+- Start: for Projects, start date
+- End: for Projects, end date
+- Hold: for Projects, hold or pending date
+- Conplete: for Projects, completion date
+- Effort: total effort in days per year for Projects

+Gantt Chart Columns
+- 24 Months columns: conditional formatted: small letter light grey, a Capital letter, dark grey, to indicate milestone(s)

+Calculated Columns
+More Calculated Columns

+Recommended Usage
+- Projects:
+    - Create high-level entries only
+    - For each Project deliverable create a Task (helps tracking)
+    - Tag planned Months during which it is active with 'x'
+    - Tag last Month the Project is active with 'X'
+    - For hard deadlines add them in Details or in End
+    - NB: x and X can be any small and Capital letter
+- Routines
+    - Create only generic Routines for Staff
+    - Create as many Routines as the Manager performs
+    - Provide as much information in Details as possible
+    - Create Tasks if a Routine spawns of sub-Routines

+How To Initiate
+- Create as many Routines for the Manager as known i.e., Detail is relevant
+- Create as many ongoing Projects as known

+Meetings with direct reports
+A direct report is a Staff who reports to the Manager.
+The Tracker can help staging such meetings:
+- Filter on: Group the Staff is part of (incl "_all" ) and on Staff = "_all" or Staff name.
+- Run through all Routines and Projects applicable to the Staff
+- Update existing items' Status, add Notes and/or Tasks or update the Status of existing Tasks.
+- Add new Routines and Projects if relevant

 ### MSS Reporting
 MSS has built-in capabilities for *Reporting* using Pivot Tables.
 There are many different options for reporting.
 The logic used in [MSS Note Management] is a key feature on MSS Reporting.